 Inspired by the idea of unfolding, we used a collection of powerful “un-” words and paired them with footage that ran in reverse to create a NCAA tournament spot that stood out from every other college ad.

-The TV spot and the accompanying digital and social communications drove visitors to a campaign site, where the content visually “unfolded” to reveal stories that embodied the concept, as well as amazing examples of alumni success and service, all credited to the Gonzaga experiences.
+The TV spot and the accompanying print, digital, and social communications drove visitors to an evolving campaign site, where the content visually “unfolded” to reveal stories that embodied the concept, as well as amazing examples of alumni success and service, all credited to the Gonzaga experiences.

 Capitalizing on the chance that their men’s basketball team would make it far in the NCAA tournament, the campaign gained momentum, both in placement and social engagement, in the weeks leading up to the team’s Elite Eight appearance.
 In one week: